States are vying for money to start ‘hydrogen hubs.’ What are they? - NewsBreak

 Why hydrogen?

-There’s a consensus that hydrogen, which releases no carbon emissions when burned, could be a major part of addressing hard-to-decarbonize portions of the economy in which electrification isn’t feasible, including shipping , aviation , heavy ground transportation like rail and industry, such as steelmaking and cement.
-Hydrogen fuel cells can power heavy vehicles like long-haul tractor-trailers, which need greater range than batteries can currently provide, or hydrogen can be used to produce fuels compatible with existing internal combustion engines.
+There’s a consensus that hydrogen, which releases no carbon emissions when burned, could be a major part of addressing hard-to-decarbonize portions of the economy in which electrification isn’t feasible, including shipping , aviation , heavy ground transportation like rail , and industries such as steelmaking and cement.
+Hydrogen fuel cells can power heavy vehicles like long-haul tractor-trailers that need greater range than batteries can currently provide, or hydrogen can be used to produce fuels compatible with existing internal combustion engines.

 It can also be blended — up to a certain point currently — with natural gas to burn in gas turbines for electric generation.
 In what it called the largest test of its kind, Georgia Power reported in June that it was able to burn a 20% hydrogen blend in one of the turbines at its Plant McDonough-Atkinson natural gas power plant outside Atlanta, achieving a 7% reduction in CO2 emissions.